Guest blogger

 ~Embrace playful improvisation

 Creativity thrives when you drop the pressure to be right and instead allow yourself to experiment.
-Techniques like loose sketching, absurd prompts, or chaotic brainstorming can jolt you out of stagnation.
+Techniques such as loose sketching, absurd prompts, or chaotic brainstorming can help jolt you out of stagnation.
 It’s not about the result.
 It’s about tricking your brain into motion by giving it permission to fail loudly and learn quickly.

 ~Let quiet reflection fuel ideas